themathgeek13/asst0/README.md

 ## Overview ##

-This assignment is intended to help you develop an understanding of the two primary forms of parallel execution present in a modern multi-core CPU:
+This assignment is an optional assignment for Stanford CS348K.
+Students are encouraged to attempt the assignment to learn (or review) basic concepts of how parallel code is mapped to the two primary forms of parallel execution present in a modern multi-core
+CPU:

 1. SIMD execution within a single processing core
 2. Parallel execution using multiple cores (You'll see effects of Intel Hyper-Threading as well.)